gabmeow/CubixOS/README.md

 # CHANGELOG
 - Previous:
-  - The OS can now read from the disk
+  - Added Kernel
 - Changes:
-  - Added Kernel
+  - Added new-line text
 - Coming in the future:
   - Full command-line UI (On the way :) )
 - [-- Last version: 001A5 --]